janburczak/janburczak.github.io/index.md

 Welcome to my webpage!
 I am a mathematician specializing in partial differential equations.

-In spring 2019 I joined Mathematisches Institut, Universität Leipzig as a researcher, after a two-year postdoctoral stay at OxPDE, Mathematical Institute, University of Oxford.
+In spring 2019 I joined Mathematisches Institut, Universität Leipzig as a researcher and then lecturer, after a two-year postdoctoral stay at OxPDE, Mathematical Institute, University of Oxford.
 I obtained my PhD in 2015 from Institute of Mathematics, Polish Academy of Sciences.